Welcome to today's edition of the Rush 24-7 podcast.

 There is a piece in the Los Angeles Times today.

-Well, again, here we go.
+And it is by Megan, well, again, here we go.

-It didn't print her name and didn't print the link.
+It didn't print the link.

-I just happen to know this is this.
+I just happen to know.

-And it begins, Rush Limbaugh is right on this one.
+And it begins: Rush Limbaugh is right on this one.

-But folks, let me get serious.
+But, folks, let me get serious.

-And I have, as a stated objective here, to do what I can do to create the largest and most educated and informed, participating group of citizens.
+And I have as a stated objective here to do what I can do to create the largest and most educated and informed participating group of citizens.

 Because I believe that's how the country functions best.

-Informed educated citizens voting, participating in the affairs of state, if you will.
+Informed, educated citizens voting, participating in the affairs of state, if you will.

 And look at what we're up against.